White Sox vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .316 with two doubles, a home run, four walks and four RBI.
+- Hoerner has hit safely in three straight games.
+During his last five outings he is hitting .368 with two doubles, a home run, four walks and an RBI.

 Hoerner Recent Games